 UBE has appointed Ernst & Young ShinNihon LLC to undertake audit operations for the accounting audit.
-The names of the certified public accountants who executed accounting audit operations in fiscal 2014 are as listed below.
+The names of the certified public accountants who executed accounting audit operations in fiscal 2015 are as listed below.

-Names and other details of certified p Name of the auditing firm Designated Limited Liability Partner Tomohiro Narita Ernst & Young ShinNihon LLC Tatsuya Suzuki Koichiro Haraga
+Names and other details of certified p mes and other details of certified public accountants Designated Limited Liability Partner Tomohiro Narita Ernst & Young ShinNihon LLC Tatsuya Suzuki Koichiro Haraga

+Note:

-Note: Years of continuous service for all concerned are less than seven years.
-Accordingly, details have been omitted.
+Years of continuous service for all concerned are less than seven years.
+Accordingly, details have been omitted

-Details of individuals assisting in accounting audit operations: Number of certified public accountants: 15; Number of other staff: 32
+Details of individuals assisting in accounting audit operations: Number of certified public accountants: 12; Number of other staff: 23